 - a.
-The specific equity release finance arrangement that the customer is interested in; - b.
+The specific equity release arrangement that the customer is interested in; - b.
 The amount of the loan or equity required by the customer.
 Where the amount the customer can draw down is variable, the licensee must agree with the customer an expected amount to be drawn down per year; - c.
-For lifetime mortgages, the rate of interest to be charged.
-This must be the rate of interest available at the date the illustration is issued; - d.
-The price or value of the property on which the equity release amount is based; - e.
-Details of any insurance the customer is required to take out as a condition of the equity release finance, including the value and frequency of premium payments; - f.
-Such information relating to the customer, or the property, or both, as to determine that the customer would qualify for the equity release finance arrangement; and - g.
+The price or value of the property on which the equity release amount is based; - d.
+Such information relating to the customer, or the property, or both, as to determine that the customer would qualify for the equity release arrangement; and - e.
 The estimated term.